Denuvo Ruins The Reputation Of A Game & It's Developers

 Denuvo Forces Games Online

-It can also be observed by the outages during Denuvo server issues preventing games from being played.
+This constant reliance of an internet connection can be observed by outages during Denuvo server issues completely preventing games from being played.

 Denuvo Steals Funds From Game Budgets